maubanel/UE5-Hello-World/setting-map/README.md

 ##### `Step 5.`\|`SUU&G`| :small_orange_diamond:

 Now it is critical that you rename all files and folder **INSIDE** of **UE4**.
 Never use the operating system to rename.
 If you go back to **Project Settings** you will see that the new level is **Hello World**.
 UE4 keeps track of the names so you can rename any object and it will rename all instances of them.
+Press **File | Save Current** to save your work.

 ![all files linked look at new name in project settings](images/AllFilesLinked.jpg)